avdempsey/ipfs-mobile-helper/README.md

 - [x] Hit the share button on a file on your iPhone
 - [x] Use the Shortcut "Add to IPFS"
-- [x] The Shortcut uses Secure Shellfish (the app needs to be installed on the device) to SFTP the file to a web server
+- [x] The Shortcut uses Secure ShellFish (the app needs to be installed on the device) to SFTP the file to a web server
-- [ ] Next the Shortcut calls a URL on this web server
+- [x] Next the Shortcut calls a URL on this web server
-- [ ] The URL on the server triggers this app here
+- [x] The URL on the server triggers this app here
-- [ ] This app checks the upload directory for new files
+- [x] This app checks the upload directory for new files
 - [x] This app uses an IPFS client to tell the IPFS daemon running on the server to add the file
-- [ ] This app returns the CID to the Shortcut
+- [x] This app returns the CID to the Shortcut